Pope Francis’ Comments to Reuters on the Dubia Incomplete

 Pullella confirmed to the Register that the Pope was clearly responding to a question about the dubia and not a separate cardinals’ initiative, such as the letter of 13 cardinals sent to the Pope before the beginning of the second Synod on the Family in 2015.

-In comments about the Pope’s remarks, Cardinal Burke told the Register June 21 that he believes the Holy Father “must not have understood him” the Reuters’ journalist.
+In comments about the Pope’s remarks, Cardinal Burke told the Register June 21 that he believes the Holy Father “must not have understood” the Reuters’ journalist.

 He added, “The presentation of the dubia to the Holy Father was done according to the long-standing practice of the Church, that is, they were presented to the Holy Father without any publication, in order that he could answer them for the good of the whole Church.”